mallzee/angular-ui-table-view/README.md

 ### An AngularJS Directive to mimic iOS UITableView to give a fast unlimited length list if items on mobile using ng-repeat

 Scrolling on mobile is a pain.
 Infinite scrolling and large lists are a massive pain!
 Which is why there is no perfect solution out there, especially in the Angular world.
 So we developed our own.
 The core value of the project is to be as simple to utilise as possible while turning long lists of data into seamless, jank free, scrolling lists on mobile.
-Which in turn means they run shit hot on the desktop.
+Which in turn means they run shit hot on the desktop too!

 ## Demo
 http://angular-ui-table-view.mallzee.com